elotl/kip/docs/annotations.md

 ```

 **pod.elotl.co/instance-profile**

-AWS Instance profiles can be attached to the instances backing kip cells.
+AWS Instance profiles can be attached to the instances backing Kip cells.
 At this time, instance profiles must be specified by using the full ARN of the profile

 ```yaml
 annotations: